yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 ## Project Manager

+{% picture http://img.xdsd.org/2014/04/pulp-fiction-mr-wolf-with-cup.jpg 600 Pulp Fiction (1994) by Quentin Tarantino %}

 The job of a project manager is to do as much as possible in order to fix the project.
-He has to use time and money in order to remove all bugs and inconsistencies, and return the project back to the "fixed" state.
+He has to use sponsor's time and money in order to remove all bugs and inconsistencies, and return the project back to the "fixed" state.

 By saying "bugs" I mean more than just software errors, but also:

  * unclear or ambiguous requirements
- * not yet implemented requirements/features
+ * not yet implemented features
  * functional and non-functional bugs
  * lack of test coverage
  * unresolved `@todo` markers
+ * lack of risk analysis
+ * etc.

-The project manager gives you tasks that he wants to be done, in order to fix the project, to stabilize it, to return it back to the bug-free state.
+The project manager gives me tasks that he wants to be done, in order to fix the project, to stabilize it, to return it back to the bug-free state.

-Your job, as a member of a software team, is to help him to do the fixing part, and, at the same time, do your best to break the project!
+My job, as a member of a software team, is to help him to do the fixing part, and, at the same time, to do my best to break the project!
 Like in the example with my friend.
 He was constantly breaking the project by reporting bugs to me.
 This is how he helped both of us to increase quality of the product.

-You should do the same.
-Always try to report new bugs when you're working on some feature.
-Remember that you should **fix and break** at the same time.
+I should do the same, always trying to report new bugs when I'm working on some feature.
+I should **fix and break** at the same time.

-Now let's look at the project for team members points of view.
+Now let's take a closer look at project roles.

 ## System Analyst

 A product owner submits an informal feature request, which usually starts with "it would be nice to have..."
-I'm a System Analyst and my job is to translate owner's English into formal specifications in the SRS, understandable both by programmers and herself.
+I'm a system analyst and my job is to translate owner's English into formal specifications in the SRS, understandable both by programmers and herself.
 It's not my responsibility to implement the feature.

+{% picture http://img.xdsd.org/2014/04/arizona-dream-two-beers-and-two-shots.png 600 Arizona Dream (1992) by Emir Kusturica %}

 My task is done when a new version of the SRS is signed by the Change Control Board.
 I'm an interpreter of product owners, translating